interimme/userapi/README.md

   func ErrorHandler(c *gin.Context) {
       c.Next() // Execute the handlers

-      // Check if any errors were set during the request if len(c.Errors) > 0 {
+      // Check if any apperrors were set during the request if len(c.Errors) > 0 {
           // Retrieve the last error
           err := c.Errors.Last().Err